Loading...

 So the lesson that has been taught in this story is that it is important to be kind to others.

-Now if they had just talked to each other, maybe if the troll said, "Maybe you can pass our bridge on a Wednesday", and had been kind and had a nice conversation, then he wouldn't have ended up in the water.
+Now, if they had just talked to each other, maybe if the troll said, maybe you can pass our bridge on a Wednesday and had been kind and had a nice conversation, then he wouldn't have ended up in the water.

 It's so important to be kind to others, isn't it?
 Now let's check something else.

-Thinking about the end of the story, thinking about the plot, thinking about everything that you have heard about the Billy Goats Gruff, what does the story of, "The Billy Goats Gruff", teach us?
-A: Big animals are stronger and better than small animals; B: Be kind to others; Or C: Don't talk to strangers.
+Thinking about the end of the story, thinking about the plot, thinking about everything that you have heard about "The Three Billy Goats Gruff," what does the story of "The Three Billy Goats Gruff" teach us?
+A, big animals are stronger and better than small animals, B, be kind to others, or C, don't talk to strangers?
+Pause the video here for some thinking time.

-Well done for thinking.
+Well done to thinking.

-Now I will show the answers.
+Now I'll show the answers.

 Great job.

-Can you get your pointing fingers and point to the final setting in the story of, "The Three Billy Goats Gruff"?
+Can you get your pointing fingers and point to the final setting in the story of "The Three Billy Goats Gruff?"
 Everybody pointing, pointing to the screen.

 I'm going to show you the answer.